confluentinc/cp-ansible/DEVELOPMENT_GUIDE.md

 The `kafka_broker_sasl_enabled_mechanisms` variable is a list built out of all of the sasl mechanisms defined in the `kafka_broker_listeners` dictionary.

 Cp-ansible is written as an Ansible Collection.
-This means all custom filter invokations must use the Fully Qualified Filter Name, or simply put, must begin with `confluent.platform`
+This means all custom filter invokations must use their Fully Qualified Filter Name, or simply put, must begin with `confluent.platform.`

 ## Adding new features